 So who am I?
 I grew up in Bristol, Rhode Island mostly, and then moved to Iowa to finish undergraduate work at the University of Iowa, as a psychology department major.
 From there I attended Drake University Law School and then headed north to Waterloo where for five years I learned how to practice law.
 Law school teaches you how to think like a lawyer but how to practice takes good mentoring.
 Thanks to Jim and Tom I did receive good mentoring.
 After five years it was on to central Iowa, West Des Moines, where I set up a practice focusing solely on the injured clients and their unique problems.
 If it’s taught me anything it is that all my clients are special people, unique in their lives and in their personal injury situations.
 No two client cases are alike.
 You are all different and each requires special attention.

-I’m soon to be married to Barbara and between us we have six children.
+I’m married to Barbara and between us we have six children.
 Barbara and I met and dated while attending Bristol High School.
 I graduated in 1972 and she in 1973.

 The workers who built this country and who made it great are my relatives and my clients.
 They are my mother, father, uncles, aunts, cousins, brothers, sister, neighbors, friends, clients and coworkers.
-They are men and women of the construction trades that will labor the oar day and night to allow us a better life.
-The idea of hard work to earn a wage hasn’t changed, but what has changed is society’s perception about what those jobs mean to America and in the end how we treat the immigrant workers.
+They are men and women of the construction trades that will pull the laboring oar in order to give us a better life.
+The idea of hard work to earn a wage hasn’t changed, but what has changed is society’s perception about what those jobs mean to America and in the end how we treat the our American workers.
 I like the immigrant workers because our ancestors were immigrant workers.
 They couldn’t speak English either and maybe they were treated with less kindliness than many, but they were not rounded up and arrested for just wanting to be here to do hard labor.

-At this point in life I’m a 53 year old mountain climber who just happens to practice law and has a burning desire to understand how things work.
+At this point in life I’m an aging mountain climber who just happens to practice law and has a burning desire to understand how things work.
 I can be a grouch and at times short with people, but it’s mostly because there are so many injured people asking for advice or to help solve a problem.
 I would love to help with your problem but with limited time it may not be practical.
-If you have a serious problem then call me or write to me through my web site because the InjuryBoard site isn’t secure in the sense that I’m not giving you legal advice that will be kept confidential.
-Remember here I may be a lawyer but I may not be your lawyer.
+If you have a serious problem then call me or write to me through my web site.
+Remember I may be a lawyer but I may not be your lawyer.
 So anything sensitive needs to go through the www.lombardilaw.com website.
-Fair enough?